 Keep in mind that the automation will start checking who didn't open your campaign from the moment you activate your automation.
 In case you deactivate and reactivate your automation, it will start checking who didn't open your campaign from the day you reactivate your automation and according to the time period you set.

-This is the starting point for creating an automation that will be triggered whenever some people don't open your campaigns.
+This is the starting point for creating an automation workflow that will be triggered whenever some people don't open your campaigns.
 Learning how the available Conditional / Control steps and the available Actions work, will help you finalize your design.